What We Believe

 II

 Matt.
 28:19"Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit."
 2 Cor.
 13:14"The grace of the Lord Jesus Christ and the love of God and the fellowship of the Holy Spirit be with you all."
 Deut.
 6:4"Hear, O Israel: The LORD our God, the LORD is one."
-Isa.
-6:3"And one called to another and said: 'Holy, holy, holy is the LORD of hosts; the whole earth is full of his glory!'"
+1 John 5:7"For there are three that testify: the Spirit and the water and the blood; and these three agree."

 III